matt-flaig/Rocket-Zena-Enhancer/README.md

 - Disable "Save Before Exiting" Prompt
 - Enable multi-line editing of variables in the Operations view
   * (Limited to Zena version 4.3.1.61)
-- Automatically Open Folders on scheduler loading
+- Adds option to change tab title to Zena Environment
+- Folders can be auto-expanded by name

 ![Zena Environment Selectors](screenshots/environmental-headers.png)